objektwerks/scalablytyped/README.md

 ----
 >Current Chartjs (```@types/chart.js": "^2.9.37```) types don't work as advertised.
 See App for details.

->Of course, this hurdle could be due to developer error. ;) I'll check back with a new Chartjs release.

 Install
 -------
 1. brew install node